Loughborough: Economy

 The centre of Loughborough's shopping area is the pedestrianised Market Place and Market Street, which maintain several original art deco buildings, such as the building that currently houses the town's Odeon cinema.
 A large outdoor market is held in the Market Place every Thursday and Saturday.
 There is a monthly farmers' market.
 The first mention of a market in Loughborough is in 1221.

 The Rushes shopping centre has been built on the site of the former bus station and is occupied by national chains.
 The Rushes is linked to the town centre area by Churchgate and Churchgate Mews; the latter has independent shops.

 A major new development, the Eastern Gateway, which developed the area around the railway station with a new road and new housing, was completed in 2013 for £20 million.

-Pedestrianisation of the town centre was completed in November 2014.
-The scheme is intended to improve the economy within the town centre and reduce pollution from traffic congestion.
+Pedestrianisation of the town centre was completed in November 2014; the scheme is intended to improve the economy within the town centre and reduce pollution from traffic congestion.

-A new Cineworld cinema complex with several restaurants on Baxter Gate, on the site of the former General Hospital, was completed in 2016, However, as of late 2024, it has now shut down.
+A new Cineworld cinema complex with several restaurants on Baxter Gate, on the site of the former General Hospital, was completed in 2016; but closed in 2024.